Nick Carter (character): Killmaster revival

-Following the success of the James Bond series in the 1960s, the character was updated for a long-running series of novels featuring the adventures of secret agent Nick Carter, aka the Killmaster.
-The first book, Run Spy Run, appeared in 1964 and more than 260 Nick Carter-Killmaster adventures were published up until 1990.
+Due to the success of the James Bond series during the 1960s, the character was updated for a long-running series of novels featuring the adventures of secret agent Nick Carter, aka the Killmaster.
+The first book, Run Spy Run, was published in 1964 and more than 260 Nick Carter-Killmaster adventures were published until the series ended in 1990.

-Two additional books have been erroneously listed as Killmaster novels by some sources: Meteor Eject!, a memoir by an RAF pilot named Nick Carter, published in 2000, and a 2005 release entitled Brotherhood, which is actually an autobiography of singer Nick Carter of the Backstreet Boys.

-The 100th Killmaster novel—Nick Carter 100—was accompanied by an essay on the 1890s version, and a short story featuring the character; that marked one of the few times the Killmaster series acknowledged its historical roots.
+The 100th Killmaster novel—Nick Carter 100—was accompanied by an essay concerning the 1890s version, and a short story featuring the character; that marked one of the few times the Killmaster series acknowledged its historical roots.

-None of the Nick Carter series of books carried author credits, although it is known that several of the earliest volumes were written by Michael Avallone, and that Valerie Moolman and NYT bestselling author Gayle Lynds wrote others, making this the first series of its kind to be written in significant part by women.
+None of these Nick Carter series of books had author credits, although it is known that several of the earliest volumes were written by Michael Avallone, and that Valerie Moolman and New York Times bestselling author Gayle Lynds wrote others, making this the first series of its kind to be written in significant part by women.
 Bill Crider is another author identified with Nick Carter.

 The Nick Carter name was treated as if it were a pseudonym, and many of the volumes were written in the first person.

 Authors

-The works were published under the house pseudonyms "Nicholas Carter" and "Sergeant Ryan".
+The works were published using the house pseudonyms "Nicholas Carter" and "Sergeant Ryan".

 Authors known to have contributed include the following: